valkyrie-system/Eudaimonia-Dryad3/README.md

 # Eudaimonia-Dryad3
 Multipurpose Dryad Companion with Assistant, Storyteller, Coding, Data Analysis, and Counseling Capabilities | Model now runs on self-named custom LLM based on dolphin-llama3, set MIN_P (0.25)

+(For use with Open Web Ui or other Local LLM interface)

 Created with love by Valkyries taking Flight (Valkyrie System)